shahid-n/traffic-sign-classifier/README.md

 The images were normalised to have zero mean and converted to greyscale in order to ensure greater robustness of the training regimen to variations in colour and shading, whilst simultaneously emphasising the importance of shapes and lines to ensure successful classification of traffic signs.

 Last but not least, the data set was augmented by rotating the images, initially in integer multiples of 90 degrees.
 However, it quickly became apparent that this quick and dirty way of quadrupling the training set had a few drawbacks, such as the model having difficulty distinguishing between images that match an existing valid image from the data set after a +/- 90 degree rotation -- the Keep Left and Keep Right signs are a good example of this problem.
-Consequently, the final training set only had the original set of training images augmented by copies that were rotated 180 degrees.
+Consequently, the final training set used rotations of +/- 25 and 180 degrees, respectively, all of which were augmented to the original group of training images.

 #### 4. Architecture Tweaks and Parameter Tuning